Androigenius/Apex-Offsets-Season-8/README.md

-# Apex Legends Season 8 Offsets
+# Apex Legends Season 9 Offsets
 Some Apex Legends Cheats Exploits and Offsets Updated Every Update

-# How to use Exploits Offsets
+# [OUTDATED EXPLOITS] How to use Exploits Offsets
 [FOR DUMB PEOPLE]
 To get the offsets from thoose Addresses just open the calculator go to Programmer Option and put HEX option.
 Then take one of thoose Addresses and paste in the calculator.